NonerDude/custom-git-commands/README.md

 Command alias: git chf <branch-substring>

 You ever forget the exact branch name?
 Happens to all of us.
 With fast-checkout, you can just type a part of the branch name and Git will do the hard work of finding it.
 If there’s more than one match, it’ll show you the options.
-It’s like Git, but faster.
+It’s like Git checkout, but faster.

 ## 🔄 last-branches